That's Cool

 "That's Cool" is a song recorded by American country music duo Blue County.
 It was released in May 2004 as the second single from the album Blue County.
-The song reached #24 on the Billboard Hot Country Singles & Tracks chart.
+The song reached number 24 on the Billboard Hot Country Singles & Tracks chart.
 The song was written by the duo's members Aaron Benward and Scott Reeves along with Lee Thomas Miller.

+Critical reception

+Deborah Evans Price of Billboard reviewed the song favorably, stating that it had a "great lyric with a pretty melody" and a "tender homage to the past and a celebration of what's most important in the present."